PyPSA/powerplantmatching/README.md

 ## Citing powerplantmatching

-If you want to cite a powerplantmatching, the current release is stored on Zenodo with a release-specific DOI:
+If you want to cite powerplantmatching, the current release is stored on Zenodo with a release-specific DOI:

 [![DOI](https://zenodo.org/badge/65747815.svg)](https://zenodo.org/badge/latestdoi/65747815)